ACCESS Service Providers

 Out-of-Town Visitors with Disabilities

 Any person with a disability visiting the Pittsburgh area is eligible for 21 days of travel using ACCESS service in any 365-day period.
-Port Authority of Allegheny County is 100% accessible to people with disabilities.
+Pittsburgh Regional Transit is 100% accessible to people with disabilities.
 All the buses and light rail vehicles are wheelchair accessible with automated route and stop calling by electronic annunciations or on demand by the vehicle operator.

 How to Qualify